Generic selectors

 However, fuel cells also present some challenges.
 Although they are more efficient than electric cells, their production cost is still high.
 In addition, they require fuel storage and supply systems, which can be complicated and expensive.
 Moreover, the production of hydrogen, one of the most common fuels for fuel cells, still relies heavily on fossil fuels, which limits its use as a renewable energy source.

-A chemical cell is a device that generates electricity through a chemical reaction.
-This animation represents Volta's and Daniel's electric cells.
+A conventional battery is a device that generates electricity through a chemical reaction.
+This animation represents Volta’s and Daniel’s electric cells.

 Fuel cell